icssc/peterportal-api-next/docs/docs/rest-api/reference/websoc.md

 #### `ge`**\*** ANY | GE-1A | GE-1B | GE-2 | GE-3 | GE-4 | GE-5A | GE-5B | GE-6 | GE-7 | GE-8

 The GE category code.
 Case-sensitive.
+Defaults to ANY.

 #### `department`**\*** string